Online Reporting System SAW (Secure Access Washington), Tier Two Online

 Any facility in Washington that has hazardous substances equal to or greater than the established threshold amounts (listed below) must report.

-- Any facility that stores 500 lbs (or the threshold planning quantity, whichever is less) or more of extremely hazardous substances.
+• At least 500 lbs (or the threshold planning quantity, whichever is less) of extremely hazardous substance

-- Retail fuel stations with underground storage tanks need to report if they store:
+Retail fuel stations with underground storage tanks need to report if they store:

 Key Points

-- The reporting thresholds in Washington apply to the maximum quantity stored at a facility at any one time.
+• The reporting thresholds apply to the maximum quantity stored at a facility at any one time during the reporting year.

-- Even if thresholds are met, chemicals with reporting exemptions do not need to be included
+• Chemicals with reporting exemptions do not need to be included, even if thresholds are met.

 Types of Facilities Subject to Tier II Reporting